mohit-kota/mohit_kota_assignment/README.md

 when delete is clicked i will delete data from the entries table Added scroll for the table if number of record increases The input box below Entries Heading is respectively a search bar , when we try searching the records in the table it automatically filters the results based on input in searchbar .
-The above code is achived directly with dom manipulations which can also be achieved using backend server and also with localstorage
+The above code is achived using localstorage which can also be achieved using backend server .
 ![image](https://github.com/mohit-kota/mohit_kota_assignment/assets/96908137/4d8b3e57-fa00-44c4-8768-d285bd180cbf)
 ![image](https://github.com/mohit-kota/mohit_kota_assignment/assets/96908137/bee695ef-f67c-40a6-9a73-023f078523aa)
 ![image](https://github.com/mohit-kota/mohit_kota_assignment/assets/96908137/7ceb7d73-82cb-407d-85b9-2a74bfa34df8)